jwwun/SnoozeFuseCursor/Documentation .md

 - `PositioningPage`: Phone positioning information
 - `SupportPage`: Donation and support information
   - `DonationTiersView`: Donation goals information
-  - `MilestoneTier`: Interactive component for displaying donation milestones with donor recognition

-### Donor Recognition Feature
-- **Interactive Milestone Tiers**: Added expandable donation milestones with donor recognition
-  - Completed milestones are visually crossed out to show progress
-  - Tapping on a milestone with donors expands to show the contributor list
-  - Subtle dropdown animation enhances user experience
-  - Star emoji (⭐️) highlights each donor in the expanded view
-  - Preserves clean UI by hiding donor details until requested
-- **Visual Progress Tracking**:
-  - Strikethrough formatting for completed milestones
-  - Reduced opacity for completed items to maintain focus on active goals
-  - Chevron indicators show which milestones contain donor information
-- **Individual Donor Recognition**:
-  - Each donor is credited with their donation amount
-  - Implementation maintains privacy by only showing information approved for public display
-  - Expandable design allows for multiple donors per milestone as needed
-  - Framework supports future enhancements like donation dates or special recognition tiers

 This modular approach improves maintainability and resolves compiler type-checking limitations.